ramonpzg/pycon-ph-deng-23/README.md

 - **(P)** Attendees for this tutorial are expected to be familiar with Python (1 year of coding).
 - **(P)** Participants should be comfortable with loops, functions, lists comprehensions, and if-else statements.
-- **(GTH)** While it is not necessary to have any knowledge of data analytics libraries, some experience with pandas, Prefect, matplotlib and scikit-learn, a bit of experience with these libraries would be very beneficial throughout this tutorial.
+- **(GTH)** While it is not necessary to have any knowledge of data analytics libraries, some experience with pandas would be very beneficial throughout this tutorial.
 - **(P)** Participants should have at least 5 GB of free space in their computers.
 - **(GTH)** While it is not required to have experience with integrated development environments like VS Code or Jupyter Lab, this would be very beneficial for the session.